Older Adults Program Director

 - Other duties assigned by supervisor.

 - Recruit, interview, hire, train and supervise staff according to YMCA policies and best practices.

-- Attend all required trainings, designated meetings, and special events.
+- Actively participates in training sessions, designated meetings, and special events.

 - Other activities and duties as needed that address the ongoing health and well-being of our staff and members.